 The Baker Play Area will be closed for construction in 2020.
 A new play area is coming soon!

 Baker Master Plan

-Three Rivers Park District is beginning the process of creating a new master plan for Baker Park Reserve.
+Three Rivers Park District is creating a new master plan for Baker Park Reserve.
 The master plan will inform future decisions related to recreation areas, the campground, golf course, trails, and natural resources management.
 Visit the Master Plan page to learn more.

 Volunteers are an important part of the operations at Baker Park Reserve.
 Learn more about volunteering at Three Rivers.